-Here is New Age hack Winfrey’s puff-piece promo interview with Faria.
+There was a New Age hack Winfrey’s puff-piece promo interview with Faria during a visit to Brazil.
 Winfrey vouched for his spiritual healing powers after she nearly fainted during a “blissful” encounter.

 Brazilian police discovered evidence that Faria was a mass murderer, baby trafficker and sex-slave ringleader.

 Mirror.co.uk in January reported that the 77-year-old was arrested in what prosecutors say could be the worst serial crimes case in the country’s history.

 Brazilian activist Sabrina Bittencourt, whose investigations led to Faria’s arrest in December, now claims the celebrity medium ran a baby trafficking operation where children were “farmed” in Brazil before being sold to childless couples around the world.
 Bittencourt claims young girls were held captive in remote farms, where they were forced to produce babies before being murdered after 10 years of giving birth.